ThorTaro/marvelapi/README.md

 on `pulic enum Model` of `Model.swift`.

 # Usage
+**NOTE**
+To run this project on xcode, you should qiit xcode once and type `open marvelapi.xcworkspace` on your terminal.
+(Due to CocoaPods)
 1. Input the word of some character name.
 For example, "spider", "spi".
 2. Push the Seatch button.